zeisler/active_mocker/README.md

 * Validation/Callbacks are not supported.
 * Sql queries, joins, etc will never be supported.
 * A record that has been created and then is modified will persist changes without calling `#save`, beware of this difference.
+* This is not a full replacement for ActiveRecord.
+It has been simplified, having only the most essential parts, so that the is code easier to maintain.
+I have done my best to make it work correctly, but it is up to you to know how ActiveRecord works and know it's limitations.
+I aim to make the code easy to read so that it can be understood and modified by it's users.

 ## Inspiration
 Thanks to Jeff Olfert for being my original inspiration for this project.